Our music appreciation classes have now been expanded to include three sessions:

 Music Appreciation

-This course is for anyone who is interested in classical music.
-You needn't have any prior knowledge in order to fully enjoy the sessions.
+This course is for everyone - you needn't have any prior knowledge of classical music in order to fully enjoy this course.

 Day/Time/Location:

-Cost: £91 for all 13 spring/summer sessions or £8 per session
+Cost: £84 for all twelve sessions or £8 for each individual session.

-(If this cost is a hardship, please let us know and you may pay what you can afford.)
+(If the cost is a hardship, please let us know and you may pay what you can afford.)

 Advanced Music Appreciation